exponea/exponea-android-sdk/Documentation/tracking.md

 > ❗️
 >
 > The SDK stores data, including customer hard ID, in a local cache on the device.
 Removing the hard ID from the local cache requires calling [anonymize](#anonymize) in the app.
-> If the customer profile is anonymized or deleted in the Bloomreach Engagement webapp, subsequent initialization of the SDK in the app can cause the customer profile to be reidentified or recreated from the locally cached data.
+> If the customer profile is anonymized or deleted in the {user.mkg} webapp, subsequent initialization of the SDK in the app can cause the customer profile to be reidentified or recreated from the locally cached data.

 #### Arguments